pandas-dev/pandas/doc/source/user_guide/boolean.rst

 ================= =========

-When an ``NA`` is present in an operation, the output value is ``NA`` only if the result cannot be determined soley based on the other input.
+When an ``NA`` is present in an operation, the output value is ``NA`` only if the result cannot be determined solely based on the other input.
 For example, ``True | NA`` is ``True``, because both ``True | True`` and ``True | False`` are ``True``.
 In that case, we don't actually need to consider the value of the ``NA``.